-A. The Employer may temporarily reduce the work hours of an employee to no less than fifty percent of their normal hours per week due to an unanticipated loss of funding, revenue shortfall, lack of work, shortage of

-- B. The Employer may temporarily layoff an employee for up to ninety (90) calendar days due to an unanticipated loss of funding, revenue shortfall, lack of work, shortage of equipment, or other unexpected or unusual reasons.
+- A. The Employer may temporarily reduce the work hours of an employee to no less than fifty percent of their normal hours per week due to an unanticipated loss of funding, revenue shortfall, lack of work, shortage of equipment, or other unexpected or unusual reasons.
+Employees will normally receive notice of seven (7) calendar days of a temporary reduction of work hours.
+The notice will specify the nature and anticipated duration of the temporary reduction. - B. The Employer may temporarily layoff an employee for up to ninety (90) calendar days due to an unanticipated loss of funding, revenue shortfall, lack of work, shortage of equipment, or other unexpected or unusual reasons.
 Employees will normally receive notice of seven (7) calendar days of a temporary layoff.
 The notice will specify the nature and anticipated duration of the temporary layoff. - C. An employee whose work hours are temporarily reduced or who is temporarily laid off will not be entitled to: - 1.
 Be paid any leave balance if the layoff was due to the lack of funds, - 2.
 Bump to any other position. - D. A temporary reduction of work hours or layoff will not affect an employee's holiday compensation, annual increases or length of initial review period, and the employee will continue to accrue vacation and sick leave credit at their normal rate. - E. A temporary reduction of work hours or layoff being implemented as a result of lack of work, shortage of equipment, or other unexpected or unusual reason will be in accordance with the employee's agency seniority as set out below.